Board-Certified Veterinarians

 Critical Puppy Socialization (8–16 Weeks)

 Puppies properly exposed during this neurological window are 60% less likely to develop fear-based behavioral problems.
-We walk you through the exact certified-behaviorist protocol.

 See the protocol →